top of page

 Zoë's Story

 Zoë founded Mrs. Hancock's, an etiquette concern in 2006, in Phoenix, Arizona.
 For 13 years she was that State's go-to Etiquette instructor.
 She taught Children, Scouts, nationwide charities, Sorority and Business Fraternities, AZ State University and had small and large corporate businesses as clients.
-She also had her own sought after curriculum; while insisting on teaching the topic of Etiquette with her own style and flair.
-A born communicator, Zoë's belief that the topic has as much to do with kindness and care for others, as for which fork we should use and always instilled a strong sense of confidence building in all of her courses.
+She also had her own sought after curriculum, while insisting on teaching the topic of Etiquette with her own style and flair.
+A born communicator, Zoë's belief that the topic has as much to do with kindness and care for others, as for which fork we should use and always made it a point to instill a strong sense of confidence-building in all of her courses.

 Zoë is well known for her character roles and is considered not only versatile in her looks, but her demeanor.
 Equally gifted in comedy and drama, Zoë has played cancer victims (actually shaving her head for the role), social doyennes, uptight professors, lawyers, doctors, leading ladies and an evil pharmaceutical company owner.
 One past Director said of her skills, “Read her, you’ll believe”.
 Zoë is the athletic type, enjoying every major sport; especially Baseball.
 She is an avid Golfer and has played courses from the Bay Area to Scottsdale, Arizona to Williamsburg, Virginia.
 Having learned to Ski in the Austrian Alps, she has skied the Alps of Europe and the Eastern and Western slopes of the United States.
 She also rides horses and recently gave up her beautiful APHA 16.2h gelding, Zoë's Situation Comedy (AKA “Rolling”), so that he could have the life he deserved by trailering, and going on stream rides through Flagstaff, AZ with his new family.
-A true gear head, she drives a 1977 Lincoln Continental Mark V among other things and is very close to getting her '67 Honda CB-450 back on the road.
+A true gear head, she drives a 1977 Lincoln Continental Mark V among other things and also owns and rides her late Father's 1966 Honda CB-450.
 An avid collector of antique furniture and 20th Century Modern Art, Zoë has visited most of the major museums around the U.S. and the cathedrals of Europe, adding a few more during a recent trip to Greece, Italy and Turkey.
 Ms. Yeoman was on the Board of Directors of the Friars' Club of California and is a past president of the Arizona Women's Theatre Company.
-She's a member of the Santa Fe chapter of The Hamptons Table and New Mexico Women in Film.
-She’s grateful for the warm welcome fellow New Mexicans and artistic creators in the State have offered.
-Zoë and her Husband, Daniel are excited to see and learn more about their new home.

 Get in touch so we can start working together.